Canterbury v. Spence

 Canterbury v.
 Spence (464 F.2d.
 772, 782 D.C.
 Cir.
 1972) was a landmark federal case decided by the United States Court of Appeals for the District of Columbia Circuit that significantly reshaped malpractice law in the United States.
 It established the idea of "informed consent" to medical procedures.
+The doctrine of informed consent has also been extended to pharmaceutical drugs, as demonstrated by the rulings in Reyes v.
+Wyeth Laboratories and McPherson v.
+Ellis.

 Background

 Until the 1960s, it was conventional medical doctrine to withhold significant information from patients, particularly potentially upsetting information.
 It was common practice not to tell a patient they were dying, and even to deny it.
 When health care providers began to move away from that practice, many still did not fully inform patients who were about to make decisions about future health care and particularly surgery.
 Instead, many practitioners revealed only information that another physician might provide, following a rule known as "the professional standard".
 Risks, in particular, were often glossed over or omitted entirely.
 Although the right to consent in medical situations had been recognized for decades, the notion of informed consent was new.